Lenovo Laptop Keyboard Not Working? (Steps To Fix)

 To Access The BIOS:

-Turn on your Lenovo laptop and press the ‘F1’ key repeatedly until you enter the BIOS/UEFI menu.
+2. Press the ‘F1’ key repeatedly as the laptop starts to enter the BIOS/UEFI menu.

 If the keyboard works in the BIOS/UEFI, but not in Windows, then there is a software issue within the operating system.
 The next step is to try the software fixes for your keyboard not working.
 (See the next section)